claudione996/Network-analyzer/README.md

 }
 ```
 We pass three parameters to the Analyzer:
-- The device on which we listen for packet traffic
+- The device on which we want to listen for packet traffic
 - The name of the file on which we will print the analysis result
 - The time interval in seconds after which the analysis result will be printed out

-the call to new prints aggregated data by network address/port in the specified file (if it does not exist it is created) after the specified time
+Whenever the specified time interval passes, the aggregated data by network address/port will be printed in the specified file (if it does not exist it is created).

 ### Other Components

-The Analyzer uses other Struct offered by Crate to function
+The Analyzer uses other Structs offered by Crate to function

 <details>

   <summary>Parser</summary>

-The Parser is a Struct used to listen to pcap packets in transit from a device and transform them into ParsedPackets, i.e. packets that have fields useful for analysis, such as:
+The **Parser** is a Struct used to listen to pcap packets in transit from a device and transforms them into ParsedPackets, i.e. packets that have useful fields for analysis, such as:
 - entry IP address
 - outgoing IP address
 - input port